-The BUS installation is very similar to the single unit installation with the addition of connecting the expansion cables and changing two configuration parameters, the "Starting computer" number for each unit and the "Maximum computers" number.
+The "BUS" installation procedure is very similar to the single Unit installation with the addition of connecting the expansion cables and changing two configuration parameters, the "Starting computer" number and the "Maximum computers" number.
+All Units in the system must have an expansion card(s) with a jumper installed on JP1.
+(NOTE: Jumper JP1 is factory installed on all expansion cards) To start, identify the following prior to installation: